Jargony Press Release

 Maybe the trouble is whether “appointing a new strategic communications partner” is really news.
 Of course, the firm wants its own publicity from the release, but how does it serve the client, United Cargo?
 Students might discuss what a “strategic partnership” means.

-Students might be curious about the firm, Lemon Queen.
+Students may be curious about the firm, Lemon Queen.
 Research into its name and logo, for starters, and its own online presence may give us a fuller picture of the work.
 (See the website, and Instagram account.)

 With a specialty in cargo companies, the firm has particular challenges.
 The name and graphics just might distinguish it as an edgy, irreverent firm in an otherwise staid industry.
 Certainly, the link between the logo and the business isn’t obvious.